-208, mean 186) (Figure 2).
+The total number of HCP lands activity sites has remained relatively constant over the HCP years (Range 149-215, mean 187) (Figure 2).
 Only 149 activity sites were reported in the first year of HCP implementation (1999) when not all of the lands were surveyed.
 In 2000, several activity sites were included that were not occupied, were the result of take avoidance management prior to the HCP, and were subsequently removed from the inventory for 2001.
 It should be noted that not all Level 3 sites are surveyed for occupancy or non-occupancy every year, depending on which quadrats are being surveyed.

-In 2013 there were 3 new activity centers located compared to 2012, when there were 6 new activity centers located by THP surveys, quadrat surveys or incidental contacts.
-In addition to these three new 2013 activity centers, two formerly active spotted owl territories (Sites 62 and 283) that had been previously removed from our GIS layers were re-established ('reoccupied') by a single and pair of spotted owls...
+In 2014 there were 6 new activity centers located compared to 2013, when there were 3 new activity centers located by THP surveys, quadrat surveys or incidental contacts.
+In addition to these three new 2014 activity centers, three spotted owl territories (sites 118, 224, and 518), formerly off of the HRC ownership, were established or re-established on HRC property and were occupied by a pair of spotted owls, One territory (site 167) that was previously removed from our GIS layers was re-established (reoccupied) by a single NSO.
+It is possible that the gradual increasing trend in spotted owl activity centers from 2008 - 2014 is due to the movement of spotted owls as a result of increasing barred owl numbers, as well as the resulting barred owl influence on spotted owl activity centers.